Skip to main content

 Addressing the Squeaky Brakes

 Ballantyne also noted that the brakes squeak at low speeds, an issue that often accompanies high-performance braking systems.
 The Z06, which offers optional carbon-ceramic rotors for increased heat resistance and track durability, uses brakes designed for the extremes of performance.
-Unfortunately, as many owners have discovered, these brakes can produce an ear-piercing squeal under light braking at slow speeds: a stark reminder of their motorsport roots.
+Sadly, as many owners have discovered, these brakes can produce an ear-piercing squeal under light braking at slow speeds: a stark reminder of their motorsport roots.

 Engine Bay